Temporary Power, Cords, and GFCI

 GC asking for a safety plan?

-We generate your site-specific safety plan in minutes, verified against OSHA standards, with a Spanish version for your crew.
+We generate your site-specific safety plan in under 30 minutes, with every OSHA citation checked against our standards table, and a Spanish version for your crew.

 Build your plan for $49More toolbox talks

-- Fall Protection Basics
+- Fire Extinguisher Basics